Retail Media Networks: what they are, how they work, and why they matter in 2026

 Physical retail locations are becoming sophisticated advertising channels through digital screens, audio systems, interactive kiosks, and even smart shopping carts.
 Retailers are treating brick-and-mortar stores as the next major mass-media channel by deploying technology that delivers targeted messaging at the literal point of sale.

-Examples of retail media networks
+Top retail media networks in 2026

 A handful of heavyweight retailers anchor retail media, each with distinct data, formats, and reach.
-Knowing their strengths helps brands put budgets where they’ll work hardest.
+Knowing their strengths helps brands put budgets where they'll work hardest.
+The market is also concentrating: eMarketer estimates that around 89% of the incremental US retail media dollars added in 2026 will flow to just two players—Amazon and Walmart—which makes deliberate network selection the single most consequential planning decision in the channel.

-Beyond these major networks, numerous other retailers operate significant media businesses, including Home Depot, Macy's Media Network, Albertsons, and Best Buy Ads.
 Even non-retail companies in travel and finance are launching commerce media networks, with Marriott and Expedia offering ad placements using their customer data.
 The retail media arena continues expanding as any company with consumer data and touchpoints considers becoming an ad publisher.

 💡 For a comparison of different advertising formats and when to deploy them across retail media channels, see Native ads vs. display ads and when to use each.